 e) Sensory Tools

-Do I have to exhaust my Summer 2020 Funds before I can be eligible for the Winter Scholarship?
+Do I have to exhaust my Winter 2021 Funds before I can be eligible for the Summer 2021 Scholarship?

 What is the application process for scholarships?

 How it works:

 a) Each application is reviewed by our team of allied health professionals.
 The team

 considers the service/equipment requested by the applicant along with their financial situation.
 Each team member then votes on the scholarship amount that they think that the family is eligible for.
 The average scholarship amount between the votes is then awarded to the applicant.
 Any identifiers are removed before the information is presented to our team to promote decision making based solely on need.

 b) A SMILE representative will inform you via email if your scholarship application has been approved or not.